craigmichaelmartin/pure-orm/README.md

 class Employer extends Base {
   static tableName = 'employer';
-  static sqlColumnsData = [
+  static sqlColumnsData = ['id', 'name'];
-    'id',
-    'name',
-  ];
   // any other business methods...
 }
 module.exports = Employer;
 ```

 We've not got our three business object classes.
 To review, each business object class has:

 - A static `tableName` property to denote which table results this class is for.
 - A static `sqlColumnsData` property to enumerate the table columns.

 The last business object we have to make is the `Base` one all of our above model classes extend.
 In order for any business model to properly structure/nest any other business object, each business object needs to know about every other business object.
 We do this by providing a `getBusinessObjects` method to our `createBaseBO` factory.
 (There is of course a circular dependency between the base class needing all classes that will end up being created which extend it, and using a function allows us to get around this circular dependency.)